If you're thinking about selling your home and downsizing, consider the pros and cons. Check if selling your home affects your government benefits.

 - Get help if you need it — Government services like the Commonwealth Home Support Programme can help you to live independently and assist with daily tasks like shopping, cleaning, personal care or home maintenance.
 See aged care for more options.

 You may be able to contribute up to $300,000 from the sale of your home to your super.
-See downsizing contributions into superannuation on the Australian Taxation Office (ATO) website.
+See downsizer super contributions on the Australian Taxation Office (ATO) website.

 Get independent advice before you go ahead

 Before you downsize: